Ceneka/Ceneka/README.md

 Nowadays, I mainly work planning, developing, deploying and maintaining Apps, Websites and Games with technologies and tools like React, NextJS, Node, TypeScript, MariaDB/MySQL, Redis, Google Cloud Platform, Docker among others.

+I thrive across the full stack—from infrastructure to polished frontends.
+I enjoy planning systems end‑to‑end, provisioning Linux VMs and cloud resources (GCP, AWS), containerizing with Docker, automating CI/CD and zero‑downtime deployments, wiring logs/metrics/alerts for real observability, and running reliable self‑hosted setups when it makes sense.
+On the frontend, I obsess over performance and delightful UX (especially game‑like interfaces), turning complex real‑time behavior into fast, intuitive experiences.
+I’m hands‑on, pragmatic, and collaborative—owning outcomes, removing blockers, and raising the bar for the team.

 ### Main Skills:

 *   **Programing Languages:** JavaScript, TypeScript, PHP